Hey, I’m Rik. The founder of We Are HAPS.

 A healthy diet is often not enough though because some nutrients can’t be sourced from food.

-So, we’ve developed HAPS SuperFruits + Boosters to give you a boost of these specific nutrients & unlike most supplements, we use no bulking agents or fillers.
+So, we’ve developed HAPS SuperFruits + Boosters to give you a boost of these specific nutrients & feed your happy.
+Unlike most supplements, we use no bulking agents or fillers.
 Instead, we just use whole fruit powders + the finest quality boosters.

 It’s massively helped me, friends, family and all the awesome customers I’ve had so far but it can also help millions more.